About The Program

 Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Higher education in social and historical contexts; organization and administration of colleges and universities. | Higher Education Administration | 3 |

 ADMS 635 ADMS 635.
-Critical Issues in Urban Higher Education.
+International Issues in Higher Education and Policy.
 3 Hours.

 ADMS 636 ADMS 636.
 Crisis Leadership in Higher Education.
 3 Hours.